top1944/duckuments/docs/atoms_85_fall2017_projects/18_explicit-coord/final-report.md

 For the detection, the position and frequency of blinking LEDs are registered.

-For the coordination, with the assumption that each vehicle can only see other vehicles on its right but not its left, the Duckiebot yields its position if the only visible car is on the right, otherwise the Duckiebot waits (light green or red) or crosses (yellow light).
+For the coordination, with the assumption that each vehicle can only see other vehicles on its right but not on its left, the Duckiebot yields its position if the only visible car is on the right, otherwise the Duckiebot waits (light green or red) or crosses (yellow light).